 On July 1, 2009, OLP adopted the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") as the exclusive source of authoritative U.S. generally accepted accounting principles ("GAAP"), to be applied by non-government entities, except for Securities and Exchange Commission ("SEC") rules and interpretive releases, which are also authoritative GAAP for U.S. registrants.
-Upon adoption, the FASB ASC superseded all then existing non-SEC accounting literature not included in the FASB ASC became non-authoritative.
+Upon adoption, the FASB ASC superseded all then existing non-SEC accounting and reporting standards.
+All other non-grandfathered, non-SEC accounting literature not included in the FASB ASC became non-authoritative.
 The FASB ASC does not change U.S. GAAP, but is intended to simplify user access to all authoritative U.S. GAAP by providing all the authoritative literature related to a particular topic in one place.
 The Company's conversion to FASB ASC, which was effective for financial statements issued for interim and annual periods ending after September 15, 2009, did not have any effect on the Company's consolidated financial position, results of operations, or cash flows.